Amateur Radio Is...

 In its detailed response, the National Association for Amateur Radio (a.k.a. the ARRL) justified its argument against the SMC proposal by stating that the RF spectrum that could be subject to harmful interference from the SMC proposal was used by Amateurs for purposes that included "vital support during disaster recovery and mitigation, technical and scientific experiments, and propagation studies".

-Nowhere in the ARRL's defense and protection of the Amateur Radio Service was the Service referred to as being a hobby, and by now the reasons for that should be abundantly clear.
+Nowhere in the ARRL's defense and protection of the Amateur Radio Service was the Service referred to as being a "hobby" for reasons that by now should be abundantly obvious.

 The Bottom Line: Amateur Radio is Not a Hobby